 Based on this last result the Legendre transformation takes the form

-The L.H.S of the inequality is control cost under minimization that is lower bounded by $ \mu $.
-This last form of Legendre transformations complete the connection with stochastic optimal control.
+The left-hand side of the inequality is the control cost under minimization that is lower bounded by $ \mu $.
+This last form of Legendre transformation completes the connection with stochastic optimal control.

-\section{Gaussian Processes for KL control}
+\section{Gaussian Processes for KL Control}